contrivancecompanychicago/cosine-game-forum-harlowe/README.md

 ####Alterations

  * The `(text:)` macro now has another alias, `(str:)`.
 This alias will now be the preferred name for this macro in the documentation, mainly due to the arrival of other string macros that begin with "str-", and additionally to avoid semantic conflict with the various "text-" changer macros like `(text-style:)`.
  * To more clearly separate the concepts of "printing data" and "running commands" in Harlowe, the `(print:)` macro will no longer run commands passed to it (that is, `(print:(go-to:"Foo"))` and `(go-to:"Foo")` will no longer do the same thing - the former will just print out a descriptive string, as if printing out a changer).
-Commands can now only be run by placing them directly in the passage (either as plain calls or inside variables).
+Commands can now only be run by placing them directly in the passage (either as plain calls, inside variables, or wrapped in strings that (print:) receives).
+ * Passage links no longer have a `passage-name` attribute indicating which passage they lead to, which the player could inspect using developer tools.

 ####Additions